Canton Operation: Japanese blockade

 Aerial interdictions directed bombers against Chinese railway bridges and trains in Guangdong.
 Starting from October 1937, the Japanese launched air raids against the Sunning railway.
 The attacks targeted government facilities and bridges in Jiangmen (Kongmoon) and towns along the railway.
 By 1938, airstrikes against the Kowloon-Canton railway became a common occurrence with damaged trains found periodically along the railway.
 An air defense early warning system was established to shunt trains during air raids into forested areas that provided overhead concealment.
 In May 1938 the Colonial Office and the Foreign Office approved a Chinese request to construct and operate a locomotive repair yard within the New Territories to keep the railway operational.
 Airstrikes conducted against rail facilities in Guangzhou were designed to interrupt rail supplies from Hong Kong so that Japan would not be required to commit to land operations in south China.
 However, the air raids had failed to severely impede railway operations or stop supplies moving through Hunan or Guangxi.

 The blockade in south China also included attacks against aircraft flying out of Hong Kong.
 In November 1937, a Royal Navy aircraft from HMS Eagle encountered Japanese naval anti-aircraft fire off the coast of Hong Kong.
 In December 1937, fifteen Japanese bombers overflew Lantau Island and the Taikoo docks.
 In August 1938 Japanese naval aircraft shot down a China National Aviation Corporation passenger plane and another two passenger planes from the Eurasia Aviation Corporation were shot down the following month.

 In addition to airstrikes against military targets, the Japanese conducted politically motivated terror bombing in Guangzhou.
 Bombing of Guangzhou intensified starting from May to June 1938 with the employment of incendiary munitions and low-level strafing attacks against ships.
 The Imperial Japanese Navy Air Service, operating from bases in Formosa and the aircraft carrier conducted about 400 airstrikes during this period and continued into July.
 By the end of summer only 600,000 of the original 1.3 million residents remained in the city of Guangzhou.
 From August 1937 to October 1938 casualties in Guangzhou were estimated at 6,000 killed and 8,000 injured.

+Aftermath

+After the capture of Guangzhou, Japanese forces conducted mopping-up operations at the surrounding areas, suffering at least 40 killed and 103 wounded against Nationalist Chinese forces from early November to early December 1938.